njio7/main-code/camera tracking.md

 - How to create C# scripts
 - How to assign objects

+## make sure to save your project often in order to not lose any progress!

 First, create an object and a plane. in my example i will be using a cube and setting the scene up like so:
 ![image](https://github.com/user-attachments/assets/887580cd-fa0a-4704-b1a8-a0f462b2f711)